Skip to content

 Is It Hard to Get Into Hair Academy?
 Acceptance Rate & Requirements

 Hair Academy, located in New Carrollton, Maryland, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 57%.
+The graduation rate is roughly 57%.

 Can I Afford It?